-Changing the Guard at Buckingham Palace takes place every day between May & July, (except 5 June 2012) and offers a FREE look at the royal guards in actions accompanied by a Royal Guards band…children & adults alike will enjoy this experience.
+Changing the Guard at Buckingham Palace takes place every day between May & July and offers a FREE look at the royal guards in actions accompanied by a Royal Guards band…children & adults alike will enjoy this experience.

 You can also take see similar ceremonies at Windsor Castle & Horse Guards Parade that run throughout the year.
 More details available at Changing of the Guard.

 Just be aware that here is no Guard Mounting in very wet weather.